Walter Bradford Cannon: Work

-Walter Cannon began his career in science as a Harvard undergraduate in the year 1892.
+Cannon began his career in science as a Harvard undergraduate in the year 1892.
 Henry Pickering Bowditch, who had worked with Claude Bernard, directed the laboratory in physiology at Harvard.
 Here Cannon began his research: he used the newly discovered x-rays to study the mechanism of swallowing and the motility of the stomach.
 Within his first experiments, he was able to watch the course of a button down a dog's esophagus.
 He said in his autobiography, The Way of an Investigator, "The whole purpose of my effort was to see the peristaltic waves to learn their effects.
 Only after some time did I note that the absence of activity was accompanied by signs of perturbation, and when serenity was restored the waves promptly reappeared."

-He demonstrated deglutition in a goose at the APS meeting in December 1896 and published his first paper on this research in the first issue of the American Journal of Physiology in January 1898.
+Cannon demonstrated deglutition in a goose at the APS meeting in December 1896 and published his first paper on this research in the first issue of the American Journal of Physiology in January 1898.

-In 1945 Cannon summarized his career in physiology by describing his focus at different ages:
+In 1945, Cannon summarized his career in physiology by describing his focus at different ages: